premmano/pet_project1/README.md

 Nexus

 step1: Commit the source code to git.
-step2: Source code put it to git hub repository(version control system).
+step2: Push the Source code the public repository called github.
-step3: Jenkins automatically trigger that source code from github by intergrating jenkins and github.
+step3: Jenkins automatically triggers the source code from github by intergrating jenkins and github.
-step4: Maven automatically trigger that source code by integrating jenkins and maven for build that code.
+step4: Maven automatically triggers the source code from jenkins and converts it as a war file by integrating jenkins and maven.
-step5: Sonarqube automatically trigger that build source code from jenikins by integrating jenkins and sonarqube.
+step5: Sonarqube automatically triggers the war file of source code for quality testing by integrating jenkins and sonarqube.
-step6: Tomcat install using docker.
-step7: war file (java appplication) deploy on top of tomcat.
+step6: Tomcat install in docker to deploy that war file(java application) on top of it
-step8: deployed war file convert to docker image.
+step7: war file converted as docker image and container. push to the docker hub
-step9: Docker image convert to docker container.
-step10: Docker container push to private repository called nexus.
+step8: Docker image push to docker hub and nexus.